vmware/build-tools-for-vmware-aria/mkdocs/usage/installer/index.md

         bin\installer.bat bin\environment.properties
         ```

-Following is a sample listing of an `environment.properties` file for a bundle that contains content for two project types, {{ products.vro_9_full_name }} and {{ products.vra_9_full_name }} for a VM Apps organization, but imports only the Orchestrator content (to a standalone Orchestrator instance) and then run the Orchestrator workflow with the ID `1944423533582937823496790834565483423`.
+Following is a sample listing of an `environment.properties` file for a bundle that contains content for two project types, {{ products.vro_9_full_name }} and {{ products.vra_9_full_name }} for a VM Apps organization, but imports only the Orchestrator content (to a standalone Orchestrator instance) and then runs the Orchestrator workflow with the ID `1944423533582937823496790834565483423`.

 ```properties
 # Example environment.properties file